rozek/blockly-ai-playground/README.md

 ![UIElements](./Screenshots/enableUI.png)

 > (re-)enables the playground UI in its entirety.
-Please note that "enabling the whole UI" only means that the UI is no longer disabled in its entirety and every UI element is now enabled or disabled depending on its own setting (see [associated example](#enable-and-disable))
+Please note that "enabling the whole UI" only means that the UI is no longer disabled in its entirety and every UI element is now enabled or disabled depending on its own setting (see [related example](#enable-and-disable))

 ![UIElements](./Screenshots/disableUI.png)

-> disables the playground UI in its entirety (see [associated example](#enable-and-disable))
+> disables the playground UI in its entirety (see [related example](#enable-and-disable))

 ![UIElements](./Screenshots/UIElements.png)